Association for migrants in Germany

 PLEASE SUPPORT US WITH YOUR DONATION

 The millennia-old taboo on the subject of FGM contributes significantly to the fact that this cruel practice still exists.
-With your help we will turn this comic into a high-quality educational film.
-The film will be available in multiple languages and will also be broadcast in remote areas.
-In this way we can educate both the international community and the affected target groups about FGM.
+With your help, we can educate both the international community and the affected target groups about FGM.
 With the common goal #TOENDFGM.

 Bank: Frankfurter Sparkasse 1822